Towards the no man's land, they say

 The fundamental requirement of fixed identity, of knowing “who I am,” is a permanent settlement – a home, a place that defines those who live there.
 But with the shrinking islands of Sundarban Delta, that reality has become impossible.
 As communities flee for economic and environmental reasons, the effect on their identity is profound.
 According to a 2018 report by the DECCMA, 40% of inhabitants from the Delta are migrant workers, and one in every five families turns to migrant labor.

-Being a photographer and an outsider to the Islands, I aim to express my understanding of the inhabitants’ present conditions from the several Island of Sundarban Delta, the UNESCO World Heritage Site, where the people faces one of the environmental degradation as well as a perilous social struggle due to the climate change
+Being a photographer and an outsider to the Islands, I aim to express my understanding of the inhabitants’ present conditions from the several Island of Sundarban Delta, the UNESCO World Heritage Site, where the people faces one of the environmental degradation as well as a perilous social struggle due to the climate chang

 A bare tree stands on the barren land that get inundated with every tidal wave takes place in Ghoramara Island.
 The agriculture has become unviable in the islands conglomerate battered by extreme weather events and salt water ingression that has been forcing a sizeable number of farmers from Sundarban delta are turning into migrant labors or getting engaged in awkward jobs, and continuously causing forced displacement.
 In Ghoramara Island the population has been reduced to 3,000 in the last three decades, noted by the 2016 census report